(A) As used in this section:

 (1) "Home" and "residential care facility" have the same meanings as in section 3721.01 of the Revised Code;

-A home licensed under this chapter that is not a party to a provider agreement, as defined in section 5111.20 of the Revised Code, shall provide each prospective resident, before admission, with the following information, orally and in a separate written notice on which is printed in a conspicuous manner: "This home is not a participant in the medical assistance program administered by the Ohio department of job and family services.
+A home licensed under this chapter that is not a party to a provider agreement shall provide each prospective resident, before admission, with the following information, orally and in a separate written notice on which is printed in a conspicuous manner: "This home is not a participant in the medicaid program administered by the Ohio department of medicaid.
 Consequently, you may be discharged from this home if you are unable to pay for the services provided by this home."

-No home shall terminate its status as a provider under the medicaid program unless it has complied with section 5111.66 of the Revised Code and, at least ninety days prior to such termination, provided written notice to the residents of the home and their sponsors of such action.
-This requirement shall not apply in cases where the department of job and family services terminates a home's provider agreement or provider status.
+No home shall terminate its provider agreement unless it has complied with section 5165.50 of the Revised Code and, at least ninety days prior to such termination, provided written notice to the residents of the home and their sponsors of such action.
+This requirement shall not apply in cases where the department of medicaid terminates a home's provider agreement or provider status.

 (B) A home licensed under this chapter as a residential care facility shall provide notice to each prospective resident or the individual's sponsor of the services offered by the facility and the types of skilled nursing care that the facility may provide.
 A residential care facility that, pursuant to section 3721.012 of the Revised Code, has a policy of entering into risk agreements with residents or their sponsors shall provide each prospective resident or the individual's sponsor a written explanation of the policy and the provisions that may be contained in a risk agreement.
 At the time the information is provided, the facility shall obtain a statement signed by the individual receiving the information acknowledging that the individual received the information.
 The facility shall maintain on file the individual's signed statement.